aws-observability/application-signals-demo/README.md

    cd application-signals-demo/ && ./mvnw clean install
    ```

-   - Create an S3 buket in your account and put the created JAR files into it
+   - Create an S3 bucket in your account and put the created JAR files into it
    ```
-   aws s3 mb s3://app-signals-ec2-demo
+   aws s3 mb s3://application-signals-ec2-demo
-   for dir in `ls -d spring-petclinic-*`; do aws s3 cp $dir/target/*.jar s3://app-signals-ec2-demo; done
+   for dir in `ls -d spring-petclinic-*`; do aws s3 cp $dir/target/*.jar s3://application-signals-ec2-demo; done
    ```

    - Run config service in a tmux session and then exit by inputting `ctrl+b, d`.